 Regulatory changes

 Further challenges can include the sheer number of changes that take place, such as in Latin America and APAC regions where these are more frequent.
-Furthermore, in Latin America, the changes are not announced ahead of time, meaning businesses do not have the time to prepare for them.
+In Latin America, changes are not announced ahead of time, meaning businesses do not have the time to prepare.

 This is especially true for companies that use their own accounting systems, as they may need to reconfigure the system to accommodate these changes, while working with a provider that uses a local accounting system could be safer from this perspective because the configuration of locally compliant systems would be easier, and there would always be an expert to take care of it.